 The following stream setback recommendations are from the Ohio Department of Natural Resources and the Chagrin River Watershed Partners.
-These recommendations both seek to achieve healthy waterways and wetlands but use different methods to calculate the recommended setbacks.
+These recommendations both seek to achieve healthy waterways and wetlands, with a difference being a matter of technical analysis required.
 Partners should remember that as part of an endorsed Balanced Growth Plan, they may be eligible for technical assistance from the Balanced Growth program in drafting regulations.
+Should a community elect to adopt setback regulations or guidelines, the appropriate level of detail and analysis will bear heavily in the decision for which option is best for the community.
 In the event that a community has already adopted a setback ordinance, ODNR recommends that the larger of the two setbacks (established setback versus setback determined by recommended standards) be used.

-The following are Ohio Department of Natural Resources Stream Setback Recommendations29:
+The following are Ohio Department of Natural Resource Stream Setback Recommendations (2006):

-- The setback area width is a total width, which crosses the channel and is calculated according to the drainage area (square miles). - 2.
-The setback area shall be a combination of two overlapping areas, one streamway-based and the other based on a minimum distance from the channel bank, equivalent to 1 channel width. - 3.
-The Streamway size appropriate to accommodate the area within which a stream periodically shifts its course, also known as the meander belt, is:

-Streamway width = 147 (DA) 0.38
+- 1. The setback area width is a total width, which crosses the channel and is calculated according to the drainage area (square miles). - 2.
+The setback area shall be a combination of two overlapping areas, one streamwaybased and the other based on a minimum distance from the channel bank, equivalent to 1 channel width. - The Streamway size appropriate to accommodate the area within which a stream periodically shifts its course, also known as the meander belt, is: Streamway width = 147 (DA) 0.38

 DA = Drainage Area in square miles.

-- At no point shall the distance between the setback boundary and the stream channel be less than:

-Minimum distance from stream channel:

-14.7 (Drainage Area in square miles) 0.38

-(Approximately 1 channel width)
+4. At no point shall the distance between the setback boundary and the stream channel be less than: Minimum distance from stream channel: 14.7 (Drainage Area in square miles) 0.38 (Approximately 1 channel width)

-Another set of stream setback recommendations that BWPP communities may consider are those created by the Chagrin River Watershed Partners in northeastern Ohio.
+Another set of stream setback recommendations that the OWPP may consider are those created by the Chagrin River Watershed Partners in northeastern Ohio.
+These recommendations are also included in the appendices of the Lower Olentangy Watershed Action Plan.
 The stream setback recommendations range from 25 feet to 300 feet, varying as a function of waterway drainage area similar to the ODNR calculated method.
 These setbacks are to be applied to both sides of the waterway, with some flexibility allowed to account for natural resources, regional character, how buildable the affected lots remain, and so on.
-Coordinating http://www.dnr.state.oh.us/water/rainwater/default/tabid/9186/Default.aspx setbacks across jurisdictional boundaries can create a stronger positive impact on the watershed health as a whole and is necessary to create significant differences at the regional and watershed level.
-Coordination can also provide greater predictability from one community to the next for residents and developers.
+Coordinating setbacks across jurisdictional boundaries can create a stronger positive impact on the watershed health as a whole and is necessary to create significant differences at the regional and watershed level.
+Doing so can also provide greater predictability from one community to the next for residents and developers.